matrix-org/complement-crypto/FAQ.md

 cargo install uniffi-bindgen-go --path ./uniffi-bindgen-go/bindgen
 ```
 - Compile the rust SDK: `cargo build -p matrix-sdk-ffi`.
 Check that `target/debug/libmatrix_sdk_ffi.a` exists.
-- **In the matrix-rust-sdk working directory**: generate the Go bindings to `../complement-crypto/internal/api/rust`: `uniffi-bindgen-go -o ../complement-crypto/internal/api/rust --library ../matrix-rust-sdk/target/debug/libmatrix_sdk_ffi.a`
+- **In the matrix-rust-sdk working directory**: generate the Go bindings to `../complement-crypto/internal/api/rust`: `uniffi-bindgen-go -o ../complement-crypto/internal/api/rust --config ../complement-crypto/uniffi.toml --library ./target/debug/libmatrix_sdk_ffi.a`
 - Patch up the generated code as it's not quite right:
     * Add `// #cgo LDFLAGS: -lmatrix_sdk_ffi` immediately after `// #include <matrix_sdk_ffi.h>` at the top of `matrix_sdk_ffi.go`.
-    * Patch up the import: replace `matrix_sdk_ui` with `github.com/matrix-org/complement-crypto/internal/api/rust/matrix_sdk_ui`.
-Do this for all the `matrix_sdk` imports.
     * Add type assertions: https://github.com/NordSecurity/uniffi-bindgen-go/issues/36
     * Specify `matrix_sdk` package qualifier for `RustBufferI`: https://github.com/NordSecurity/uniffi-bindgen-go/issues/43
 - Sanity check compile `LIBRARY_PATH="$LIBRARY_PATH:/path/to/matrix-rust-sdk/target/debug" go test -c ./tests`

+#### Add console logs

+You need a local checkout of `matrix-rust-sdk` and be on the correct branch.
+You then need to be able to regenerate FFI bindings (see above).
+Modify the rust source and then regenerate bindings each time, ensuring the resulting `.a` files are on the `LIBRARY_PATH`.